 If your To-Do-List requests verification documents, promptly submit the worksheet and IRS tax documentation.
 Please act promptly!
 It can take over six weeks after you request tax data to receive the required documentation from the IRS.

 Late documents often cause a $150 late payment fine and delay financial aid refunds.

-NOTE: Full-time students take 9 (or more) units for master's degrees and certificates and 6 (or more units) for doctoral programs.
+Full-time = at least 9 units per term for master's degrees and certificate programs, or 6 units per term for doctoral programs.